rarnu/root-tools/README.md

 RootTools
 ========

+the tool for rooted android devices

 # how to compile

-1) get the froyo jar with full source
+1) get the icecreamsandwich jar with full source
 ```
    $ wget http://rarnu.7thgen.info/downloads/icecreamsandwich15.jar
 ```